Breastfeeding Essentials (Plus a Few Helpful Extras)

 Hand Pump

 “One tool I cannot stress enough to have is a hand pump,” says Georgakopoulos, “A silicone hand pump can fit in most bags and can help with so many things, from collecting milk for a stash to drawing out clogs.”
-Hand pumps are great for keeping in the car or in the diaper bag for those times you need to express some milk, but baby isn’t hungry and your electric pump isn’t nearby.
+Hand pumps are great for keeping in the car or the diaper bag for those times you need to express some milk, but baby isn’t hungry, and your electric pump isn’t nearby.

 Equally important, simply knowing how to express milk with your hand, according to DeWeese.
 “Learning the art of hand expression can be a priceless (and convenient!) tool,” she says.